Installing Dundas BI on Linux

 The application database stores the configuration settings of the application and all of the objects that were created using Dundas BI.

 Choose whether to create a new application database or use an existing one.
-The latter option is applicable when you have an existing database (or the backup of one) that you want to use.
+The latter option is applicable when you have an existing database that you want to use.

 8.2.
 Select type